Makintoshe/papers_and_courses/README.md

 # papers
-Here you will find some study and research working papers.
+Here you will find working documents related to courses and research studies.